Sirius9841/excel-automation-toolkit/README.md

 A normal merge creates blank cells whenever one file contains a column that another file does not.

 The problem is that those cells look exactly like genuine missing values, even though they mean something different.
-A blank value may mean that information is missing, or it may mean that the original file never contained that column at all.
+A blank value may intail that information is missing, or it may mean that the original file never contained that column at all.

-The toolkit keeps the structure of each source file, so those cases can be handled separately.
+The toolkit keeps the structure of each source file, so those cases can be handled separate for one other.
 Values are not copied across unrelated files, and rows are not removed simply because one source lacked a column.

 For genuine missing values, the app suggests conservative options.
 For example, when the data confirms a relationship such as: